IOTechSystems/xrt-examples/AzureSphere/README.md

 `azsphere device edv`

-7. Ensure that Telnet is installed on Ubuntu or enabled on Windows
+7. Telnet is installed on Ubuntu or enabled on Windows (unless debugging via Visual Studio).

 ### Hardware
 This tutorial can be used with the Avnet Guardian 100 Azure Sphere module.